My Auto Scaling API calls are getting throttled. What can I do to avoid this?

 0

-My application receives "Rate Exceeded" errors when calling to Amazon EC2 Auto Scaling, AWS Auto Scaling, or AWS Application Auto Scaling.
-What can I do to avoid this error?
+My application receives "Rate Exceeded" errors when the application calls to Amazon EC2 Auto Scaling, AWS Auto Scaling, or AWS Application Auto Scaling.

 Short description

-To avoid the "Rate Exceeded" error and throttling, verify that your application is making only necessary calls.
+To avoid the "Rate Exceeded" error and throttling, verify that your application makes only necessary calls.

 Resolution